Chapter 6: Syntax

 Recall some examples of content questions in English:

-All these questions involve Subject-Aux Inversion, which we analyzed earlier as T-to-C movement when looking at main clause Yes-No questions.
+All these questions involve Subject-Aux Inversion, which we analyzed earlier as T-to-C movement for main clause Yes-No questions.
 We can tell this has applied because the auxiliary is before the subject in all the content questions in (1).

 But we can’t use T-to-C movement to analyze how the content question word gets to the front of the sentence for two reasons:

-1. The auxiliary is already in C. We can’t put two words in one head, so we need to put the WH word somewhere else—and somewhere higher up.
+- The auxiliary is already in C. We can’t put two words in one head, so we need to put the WH word somewhere higher up (=to the left).

 How can we tell that what moves is a whole phrase?
 We can tell by looking at a wider range of content questions.